microsoft/genaiscript/docs/src/content/docs/reference/cli/commands.md

-  -t, --temperature <number>         temperature for the run -tp, --top-p <number>              top-p for the run -m, --model <string>               model for the run -se, --seed <number>               seed for the run --no-cache                         disable LLM result cache --cs, --csv-separator <string>     csv separator (default: "\t")
+  -t, --temperature <number>         temperature for the run -tp, --top-p <number>              top-p for the run -m, --model <string>               model for the run -mt, --max-tokens <number>         maximum tokens for the run -se, --seed <number>               seed for the run --no-cache                         disable LLM result cache --cs, --csv-separator <string>     csv separator (default: "\t")